-No 110 (55.0)

-Somewhat (bins fill/only 1 or 26 (13.0)

-2 bins available

-Central collection and burning of wastes in the Yes 121 (60.5)

-open

-No 79 (39.5)

-Central collection and burning of wastes in an Yes 41 (20.5)

-enclosed space

-No 159 (79.5)

-Evacuation of collected waste by Edo State Yes 68 (34.0)

-waste management board

-No 132 (66.0)

-Evacuation of collected waste by human Yes 20 (10.0)

-scavengers

-No 180 (90.0)
+Characteristic Option Frequency (Percentage (%) Availability of soap and water around toilet facility Yes 99 (49.5) No 57 (28.5) Partially 44 (22.0) Availability in terms of distance of soap and water around the toilet facility Yes, within 5m around the toilet 99 (49.5) Availability of water from the main source Yes, >5m around the toilet 13 (6.5) No soap and/or water 88 (44.0) Staff employed to clean the toilet Yes 95 (47.5) No 105 (52.5) Safe segregation of solid wastes in the schools Yes 64 (32.0) No 110 (55.0) Somewhat (bins fill/only 1 or 2 bins available 26 (13.0) Central collection and burning of wastes in the Yes 121 (60.5) open No 79 (39.5) Central collection and burning of wastes in an enclosed space Yes 41 (20.5) No 159 (79.5) Evacuation of collected waste by Edo State waste management board Yes 68 (34.0) No 132 (66.0) Evacuation of collected waste by human Yes 20 (10.0) scavengers No 180 (90.0)

-CONCLUSION AND RECOMMENDATIONS
+CONCLUSION

 Documented perceptions pertaining to the state of available water, sanitation and hygiene amenities by consenting students and teaching staff of four secondary schools located in Egor LGA, Benin city was presented in this study.
-Based on some of the observations, it is recommended that the owners of the schools should do more in terms of providing more gender designated toilet facilities and ensuring regular availability of soap and water in these WASH facilities.
-The respective school management should also be financially empowered by the owners to employ dedicated personnel to maintain the toilet facilities in the schools and the school management should do more with regards to adequate provision of MHM amenities in these institutions.
+Based on some of the observations, it is recommended that the owners of the schools should do more in terms of providing more gender designated toilet facilities and ensuring regular availability of soap and water in these WASH facilities, as well as to employ dedicated personnel to maintain the toilet facilities in the schools.
+The school management should do more with regards to adequate provision of menstrual health management (MHM) amenities in these institutions.